-First of all, you need to identify the size of a card you’ll be printing.
+- First of all, you need to know the size of a card you will print.
 Most invitations are 5×7 inches – that’s a standard size for the invitation.
+There are several sizes of enclosure cards – most common ones are 3.5×5 and 4×3 inches.
 Signs are usually 8×10, but some of them can go up to 24×36 inches.
-There are several sizes of enclosure cards – most common ones are 3.5×5 and 4×6 inches.

-- If you prefer to print several cards per page and then trim the edges, you’ll need to purchase the 8.5×11 card stock.
+- If you prefer to print several cards per page and then trim the edges, you’ll need to purchase the 8.5×11 cardstock.
 You’ll be able to print two standard-size invitations per paper.
-4×6 cards will also print two per paper.
 3.5×5 cards will print four per paper.
+4×3 cards will print six per paper.

-– Use card stock paper to create wedding invitations with a quality look.
+- Use cardstock paper to create invitations with high quality look.
 The same goes for signs and enclosure cards.
 Don’t try to save money on paper – you don’t want to end up with stationery that looks cheap.

-– Also, consider your paper preferences.
+- Also, consider your paper preferences.
 Do you want 100% cotton paper?
 Or 100% recycled one?
 Should your paper be textured?
 What about color?
-Most standard wedding invitations are printed on a white or cream card stock.
-However, there are several different shades of white and cream – bright white, eggshell, light cream, ivory tone.
+Most standard invitations are printed on cream or white cardstock.
+But, there are several different shades of those two colors – bright white, eggshell, light cream, ivory tone.
 Feeling overwhelmed again?
 Don’t worry – check out our post about paper types and how to choose the best one for your invitations.

-– Purchase paper samples.
-This will allow you to evaluate paper weight, color and texture.
+- Purchase paper samples.
+This will allow you to estimate paper weight, texture and color.

 - While purchasing paper, don’t forget to buy envelopes in a complimentary color!